jxnblk/axs/README.md

 ### Core Props

+All Axs components support the following props for handling responsive layout and typographic styles.

 ### Width

 The `width` prop accepts numbers, strings, and arrays.
 Percentage widths can be set using a number from 0 to 1.
 Any number above 1 will be treated as a fixed pixel width.
 String values can be used for other valid CSS lengths.
-Pass an array of values for mobile-first responsive styles.
+Pass an array of values for mobile-first [responsive styles](#responsive-props).

 ```jsx
 // width: 50%